revsys/django-test-plus/README.md

 Usage
 -----

-Using django-test-plus is pretty easy, simply have your tests inherit from test\_plus.test.TestCase rather than the normal django.test.TestCase like so:
+To use django-test-plus, have your tests inherit from test\_plus.test.TestCase rather than the normal django.test.TestCase like so:

     from test_plus.test import TestCase

     class MyViewTests(TestCase):
         ...

-This is sufficient to get things rolling, but you are encouraged to create *your own* sub-class on a per project basis.
-This will allow you to add your own project specific helper methods.
+This is sufficient to get things rolling, but you are encouraged to create *your own* sub-class on a per-project basis.
+This will allow you to add your own project-specific helper methods.

 For example, if you have a django project named 'myproject', you might create the following in `myproject/test.py`: